Toulon pull out of Scarlets game at last minute citing coronavirus concerns

 Friday’s Heineken Champions Cup game between the Scarlets and Toulon has been postponed.
 Photograph: Ryan Hiscott/Inpho

-Tournament organisers European Professional Club Rugby (EPCR) confirmed that the game was postponed 45 minutes before the scheduled kick-off.

-In a statement, Toulon said they had decided “not to play this meeting as planned this evening”.
+In a statement, Toulon said they had decided “not to play this meeting as planned this evening” after a positive Covid-19 test in the Scarlets squad.

 The former European champions said: “Rugby Club Toulonnais learned this Thursday, December 17, that at least one player from the Scarlets team had tested positive earlier this week for Covid-19.

-“Following this, the Bath Rugby club, which had faced the Scarlets last weekend, were forced to forfeit the second day of the Champions Cup [against La Rochelle] because 12 players in their squad had been in ‘close contact’ with this Welsh player.
+“Following this, the Bath Rugby club, which had faced the Scarlets last weekend, were forced to pull out of their second game of the Champions Cup [against La Rochelle] because 12 players in their squad had been in ‘close contact’ with this Welsh player.

 “A medical risk assessment committee was convened earlier today to consider any potential issues in relation to Scarlets’ testing and tracing, and it was satisfied that the risk of further transmission had been contained before recommending that the match could go ahead safely.